autifyhq/autify-cli/README.md

                              https://app.autify.com/projects/<ID>/(scenarios|test_plans)/<ID>

 FLAGS
-  -n, --name=<value>                                 Name of the test execution.
-(Only for test scenario execution.)
+  -n, --name=<value>                                 [Only for test scenario] Name of the test execution.
   -r, --url-replacements=<value>...
 URL replacements.
 Example: http://example.com=http://example.net
   -t, --timeout=<value>                              [default: 300] Timeout seconds when waiting for the finish of the
                                                      test execution.
   -v, --verbose                                      Verbose output -w, --wait                                         Wait until the test finishes.
-  --autify-connect=<value>                           Name of the Autify Connect Access Point (Only for test scenario
+  --autify-connect=<value>                           [Only for test scenario] Name of the Autify Connect Access Point.
-                                                     execution.)
-  --autify-connect-client                            Start Autify Connect Client (Only for test scenario execution.)
+  --autify-connect-client                            [Only for test scenario] Start Autify Connect Client --autify-connect-client-debug-server-port=<value>  [Only for test scenario] Port for Autify Connect Client debug
-  --autify-connect-client-debug-server-port=<value>  Port for Autify Connect Client debug server.
-A random port will be
-                                                     used if not specified.
+                                                     server.
+A random port will be used if not specified.
-  --autify-connect-client-file-logging               Logging Autify Connect Client log to a file instead of console.
+  --autify-connect-client-file-logging               [Only for test scenario] Logging Autify Connect Client log to a
+                                                     file instead of console.
-  --autify-connect-client-verbose                    Verbose output for Autify Connect Client (Only for test scenario
+  --autify-connect-client-verbose                    [Only for test scenario] Verbose output for Autify Connect Client.
-                                                     execution.)
-  --browser=<value>                                  Browser to run the test --device=<value>                                   Device to run the test --device-type=<value>                              Device type to run the test --max-retry-count=<value>                          Maximum retry count.
-The command can take up to timeout *
+  --browser=<value>                                  [Only for test scenario] Browser to run the test --device=<value>                                   [Only for test scenario] Device to run the test --device-type=<value>                              [Only for test scenario] Device type to run the test --max-retry-count=<value>                          Maximum retry count while waiting.
+The command can take up to
-                                                     (max-retry-count + 1).
+                                                     `timeout * (max-retry-count + 1)`.
+Only effective with `--wait`.
-  --os=<value>                                       OS to run the test --os-version=<value>                               OS version to run the test
+  --os=<value>                                       [Only for test scenario] OS to run the test --os-version=<value>                               [Only for test scenario] OS version to run the test

 DESCRIPTION
   Run a scenario or test plan.